villano-lab/n-elec-scattering/README.md

 ## Numbered Directories
 **0-Simulation-Inputs**: This directory contains all source term and geometry modeling inputs used to simulate neutron production and propagation through shielding materials, particularly relevant to underground labs such as SNOLAB.
 It includes two major subdirectories:

-- SNOLAB Flux: Notebooks and data for modeling decay chains, shielding configurations, and source terms using tools such as `SOURCES-4A`.
+- **SNOLAB Flux**: Notebooks and data for modeling decay chains, shielding configurations, and source terms using tools such as `SOURCES-4A`.
 These simulations serve as the foundation for realistic neutron flux inputs, including outputs from decay chains and transport geometries.
-- SOURCES: Contains source code, inputs, and output files for running the `SOURCES-4A` simulation package.
+- **SOURCES**: Contains source code, inputs, and output files for running the `SOURCES-4A` simulation package.
 It also includes configuration tapes and documentation for generating neutron spectra from radioactive decay of uranium and thorium chains within various materials.

 These tools and data together form the foundation for flux modeling and serve as input for both neutron-nucleus and neutron-electron recoil calculations downstream.